aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 1. The _absolute high_ (or low) we experienced.
 1. What we felt when the experience _ended_.

-[This study][0] ingeniously demonstrated this.
-Two sets of patients underwent a colonscopy.
-In one case, the exam was made artificially longer by leaving the probe still for a few minutes before ending the procedure.
+[This study][1] ingeniously demonstrated this.
+Two groups of patients underwent a colonscopy.
+In one group, the exam was made artificially longer by leaving the probe still for a few minutes before ending the procedure.
 Because a still probe is less unpleasant, the patients fell _less discomfort_ when the colonscopy ended.
 As a result, they were _more likely_ to come back for